mak687/tunecodingchallengearshad/README.md

 ## PROJECT SETUP STEPS

+Add project file in LAMP Directory i.e for XAMPP add it on htdocs

 Open Command Terminal & Go to root directory of project & then follow below steps & run mentioned commands

 - <b>Step # 1 Installation of Dependencies</b>